 Once the CLC Grant is expended, Provider will be responsible for submitting a separate budget and a Monthly Cost Report accounting for all projected and expended use of Wisconsin Shares child care subsidies.

-4. Provider understands that five percent of the Wisconsin Shares child care subsidies collected will be placed in a central account to pay for administrative costs.
+4. Provider understands that seven and one-half percent (7.5%) of the Wisconsin Shares child care subsidies collected will be placed in a central account to pay for administrative costs.

 E. Fiscal Compensation Procedures.